Smart Habits Of People Who Stay Out Of Debt

 You will clearly be able to see how much money you have coming in (through your job after tax, through any benefits or extra income) and how much you have going out; instead of just guessing and realising that you have no money left at the end of each month.

-If you have a financial goal such as saving for a house, it can be easy to say “I really need to save…” or “I really want to buy a house…” and then turn around a year later to see that you have nothing saved (looking at you husband!).
+If you have a financial goal such as saving for a house, it can be easy to say “I really need to save…” or “I really want to buy a house…” and then turn around a year later to see that you have nothing saved.

 Following a budget will allow you to specifically allocate money to save each month towards your goal.